 Students’ Union Office Ground Floor Conway Park Campus 10 Europa Boulevard Birkenhead CH41 4NT

-Career Coach can help you find your ideal career, by providing you with current information about wages, employment prospects and the number of job postings across the local area.
+Career Match can help you find your ideal career, by providing you with current information about wages, employment prospects and the number of job postings across the local area.

 Fees are payable in full for any college term where you have attended one or more sessions.
 Course fees at Wirral Met College include tuition and examination fees, unless otherwise stated.

 You may not have to pay course fees if you are claiming certain benefits or you are studying your first full level 2 course, or if you are aged 19-23, your first full level 3 course (conditions apply).